 Even if he’s a mass murderer, a strong record of charitable giving makes us want to call him “complex” rather than wicked.
 The families of the slain will never love him, but their neighbors will rush to excuse his “excesses.”
 And his cheerleaders will hardly be limited to the direct beneficiaries of his largesse: Charity melts the hearts of witnesses as well as recipients.

 You could of course object, “Escobar wasn’t really charitable.
 The money he handed out was never his in the first place.
 He extorted and stole his ‘donations’ from others.”
 But my point is about moral psychology, not moral philosophy: Even “fake” charity inspires affection.

 So what?
 Libertarians often argue that welfare states, like Pablo Escobar, are not really “charitable.”
 Whether or not they’re right, the fact remains: Welfare states seem charitable to almost everyone.
 School-lunch and old-age programs inspire the same emotions as uncontested charity: Admiration, affection, gratitude.
 And these emotions have the Escobarian downside: They melt people’s consciences, leading them to excuse and minimize the most horrible of crimes.

-This doesn’t mean we lament Bill Gates’ philanthropy because it will lead jurors to show leniency on the off-chance that he commits a murder.
+This doesn’t mean we should lament Bill Gates’ philanthropy because it will lead jurors to show leniency on the off-chance that he commits a murder.
 For a nice guy like Gates, this is a small downside.
 But when organizations that kill people for a living – like crime families or governments – loudly help the needy, we should indeed shudder.
 Why?
 Because their perceived philanthropy makes it easy for them to get away with murder.
 Maybe they’ll use their power over life and death wisely and fairly.
 But they probably won’t – especially if they’re surrounded by devoted fans eager to excuse their… shortcomings.